 It’s roughly 3 km (1.8 miles) away from the village of Pyrgos and since it’s located on the highest point of the island, it offers a breathtaking view of Santorini.

 You can drive all the way up to the top where you will find many parking spots.
-The monastery is completely free to visit, it has a bell tower and is surrounded by four other churches and chapels.
+The monastery is completely free to visit.

 Perissa Black Sand Beach